 What risks and side effects should I watch for?

 Will it affect my normal activities?

-Will it affect my sexual activity?
+Will it affect sex?

 Will I be able to have children after my treatment?